Skip To Main Content

 Over the summer I was fortunate to join a team from Marion Cross that attended the BEST Institute in Killington to continue building our multi tiered system of supports (MTSS) at MCS.
 Our focus this summer was on implementing restorative practices within our MTSS framework.
 A restorative approach involves principle-based processes and practices that can be applied to help things go right as well as respond when things go wrong.

 Welcome to another exciting week in Class Counsel with Ms. Keel!
-We’ve been busy learning important lessons about safety and respect, and I’m thrilled to share our progress with you.
-Let’s dive into what we’ve been up to and what’s coming next.
+We’ve been busy exploring our emotions and learning how to navigate them like pros!
+Let’s dive into what we’ve been up to and what’s coming next!

 Last week